aweder05/CircuitPython/README.md

 ### Descripition

-For this assignment, our objective was to be able to count and display on the serial monitor the amount of times a photointerruptors beam was interrupted.
+For this assignment, our objective was to be able to count and display on the serial monitor the amount of times a photointerruptor's beam was interrupted.

 ### Code
 ```python